maple-labs/maple-core/docs/token/FDT.md

 ### `withdrawFunds()`
 Withdraws all available funds for a token holder

+### `withdrawFundsOnBehalf(address user)`
+Withdraws all available funds for a token holder, on behalf of token holder

 ### `updateFundsReceived()`
 Register a payment of funds in tokens.
 May be called directly after a deposit is made.